 - [The Book of Shaders](https://thebookofshaders.com/)

-Submission and presentation of the Game Jam project are mandatory, with no less than 50 points required to pass the course successfully.
-Each student can further obtain bonus points from practical exercises.
+Each student is required to obtain at least 2 points from each practical exercise.
+Submission and presentation of the Game Jam project are mandatory, with no less than 24 points required to pass the course successfully.

-Practical exercises up to 7 x 4 = 28 bonus points.
+Practical exercises up to 7 x 6 = 42 points.

-Minimum to pass the course according to the ECTS assessment is 50 points (+bonus points).
+Minimum to pass the course according to the ECTS assessment is 50 points.